Christmas Across America: A Unique Way to Celebrate the Holidays in Each State

 Maryland: Miracle on 34th Street

-For 69 years, the residents of the 700 block of 34th Street in Hampden, Maryland, have decorated all of their homes to make a blinding frenzy of Christmas spirit.
+For more than 70 years, the residents of the 700 block of 34th Street in Hampden, Maryland, have decorated all of their homes to make a blinding frenzy of Christmas spirit.

 Massachusetts: Nova Scotia Christmas Tree Lighting